Click the group of books beginning with number:

 Later Dell Books

 Some of the most collectible of all paperbacks, the Dell Mapbacks were primarily mysteries with a few token westerns and romances thrown in for good measure.

 Dell used a great deal of original art to grace their back covers, the most famous of which included the "Scene of the Crime" maps featured on most of the first 600 books.
 I've included original back-cover art whenever I could.

-Dell obviously used a different glue than most paperback houses, and that, combined with a fabric binding for their pulp pages, has had some interesting aging effects.
+Dell obviously used a different glue than most paperback houses (at least for the first decade or so).
+And that, combined with a fabric binding for their pulp pages, has had some interesting aging effects.
 The books are generally more pliable than most other paperbacks.
 Cocked (or “tilted”) spines are more prevalent in Dells.
 High moisture can have a warping effect on some books, especially those issued without laminate, or whose laminate has been removed.
 This makes Dells more difficult to scan, especially the back covers, since the books tend to tilt or warp toward the front.